-All motor vehicles parked on campus must properly display a current parking permit at all times.
+All motorized vehicles parked on campus must properly display a current parking permit at all times.
 Parking on campus is by permit only and is a privilege which may be withdrawn for cause at any time.
 All campus community members (students, faculty, staff, and visitors) are responsible for knowing and obeying parking regulations.
 Moreover, campus citizens are responsible for their guests and should ensure that they as well are aware of regulations.
 A parking regulations brochure (available to students, faculty, staff, and visitors) may be obtained at the Parking and Transportation Department.
 Detailed information about parking lots and instructions is also available on our web pages.
 Campus parking and traffic regulations are enforced under the authority of Georgia Code, Section 20-3-21.
 Parking Policies will be in effect and uniformly enforced at all times.
 Citations will be issued for infractions of parking policies.
-Fines may be paid at the Departmental Office at 114 Georgia Avenue (telephone: 229-293-PARK).
+Fines may be paid at the Departmental Office at 1204 N. Patterson Street (temporary location through October 2008) or at the new office located in Sustella Avenue Parking Deck after October 2008 (telephone: 229-293-PARK).

 VSU operates a shuttle bus service.
 A Blazer Express Shuttle Guide, available at the Parking and Transportation Department, indicates stops, routes, and operating hours.
-Maps may also be found at each bus stop and on our web page <www.vsuparking.com>.
+Maps may also be found at each bus stop and on our web page www.vsuparking.com>.